deepmehtait/Photoshare-NodeJS-Server/README.md

 # Photoshare-NodeJS-Server
 NodeJS RESTful API server which uses Mongodb as database.
+Stores Images to Amazon S3.
 ## Installation Instruction
 First of all add all node modules via
 ```node